NikolaGostovikj/NikolaGostovikj/README.md

 ## 👋 Greetings!

 My name is **Nikola**, and I am a 2nd year Computer Science student at **UP FAMNIT**.
 I have shown great interest in computer programming, mathematics and engineering, which made me deeply rooted in creatively solving modern-day problems.

-I enjoy traveling and reading literature, literature that spans from subjects about **Quantum Computers** and to subjects about our **Society**.
+I have shown enormous interest in Competitive Programming and enjoy using the knowledge that I have learned to solve problems in a **creative** and **optimized** manner.

 In my free time, I relax by taking walks along the sunny coast of **Koper** and hiking in the beautiful mountains of **Slovenia**.